2020 FLSA Implementation

 Round 1: FLSA Implementation Training is designed to assist HCS liaisons and supervisors with an FLSA overview as well as helpful implementation procedures.
 HCS can provide small group trainings by request.

 Round 2: FLSA Implementation Training is designed to assist impacted employees and their supervisors with exemption status changes.
 The training may include guidance for timekeeping, paid leave, and more.
-(HCS will be partnering with HCS liaisons to develop training content and ensure appropriate procedures are communicated in the training.)
-Session information coming by April 2020.
+(HCS is partnering with HCS liaisons to develop training content and ensure appropriate procedures are communicated in the training.)

 FLSA eligibility is based on the duties of a position.
 Working from accurate PDs is the best way to ensure correct and legal determinations are made.
 The risk of making an incorrect determination can be significant – with both monetary and criminal charges in some cases.
 By requiring up-to-date PDs (reviewed within the last year) that have been confirmed via signature by the employee as well as their supervisor and next level manager, we ensure determinations are well-informed and truly reflective of the position.